The Town of Cambridge is home to some of the most stunning bushland settings Perth has to offer.

 Over time, due to weather, bore water, graffiti and vandalism, many of the signs deteriorated and were in poor condition, prompting the Town and Lions Club of Floreat to embark on an upgrade of the Heritage Trail, each contributing $20,000 to the project.

-Following months of research by the Town and external consultants, all 17 signs have been recreated, using etched aluminium with a simple oxidised steel support post, and were recently installed.
+Following months of research by the Town and external consultants, all 17 signs were recreated, using etched aluminium with a simple oxidised steel support post, and were recently installed.

-Looking forward, the Town plans to add more sites along the Trail to build on the Town’s interesting history.
+In 2015, the six new sites were added to the Trail to build on the Town’s interesting history.

 Guided walks of Bold Park

 The Botanic Garden & Parks Authority (BGPA's) run regular guided walks throughout the scenic Bold Park bushland, giving visitors a fun and interesting experience through this lush and flourishing landscape.